Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Fiducial Model

 The right panel of Figure~\ref{fig:prof_p} shows the fractional contribution of each pressure component as a function of radius - thermal support (red), non-thermal pressure from magnetic fields and cosmic rays (blue) and turbulent pressure (green).
 The ratio of the non-thermal to thermal pressure is parameterized by $P_{\rm nth}/P_{\rm th}=\alp-1$, and to include the contribution of turbulent support, we define $\alp_{\rm OML}=P_{\rm tot}/P_{\rm th}$.
 With $\alpcgm = 2.1$ and $\alp_{\rm OML}(\rcgm) = 3.2$, the three components have similar contributions to the total pressure at \rcgm.
 However, due to the higher adiabatic index of the thermal component, the thermal pressure increases more rapidly at smaller radii, and dominates the total pressure at $r < 50$~kpc, with $\alp(\rsun) \sim 1.5$.

+We can estimate the strength of the magnetic field implied by the non-thermal pressure.
+If the cosmic rays and magnetic fields have equal contributions to the energy density, the magnetic field strength in the CGM is given by $B = \sqrt{4 \pi P_{\rm nth}} \propto r^{-2a_n/3}$.
+In our fiducial model this results in $B \propto r^{-0.62}$, and the field increases from $B \approx 110$~nG at \rcgm~to $940$~nG at \rsun.
+These values are consistent with the upper limit inferred by \cite{P19sci} for the magnetic field in the CGM of a massive galaxy at $z \approx 0.36$, with $B \lesssim 500$~nG at an impact parameter of $\approx 30$~kpc.

 Given the density profile, we calculate the CGM mass and its contribution to the baryonic budget of the Galaxy.
-The cumulative gas mass distribution is shown in Figure~\ref{fig:mass} for the spherically enclosed and projected masses (red solid and dashed curves, respectively).
+The cumulative gas mass distribution is shown in Figure~\ref{fig:mass} for spherically enclosed and projected masses (red solid and dashed curves, respectively).
 The coronal gas mass inside \rvir~is $4.6 \times 10^{10}$~\msun.
 Adopting a cosmological baryon fraction of $f_{\rm bar}=0.157$ \citep{Planck16}, this constitutes $\sim 30\%$ of the Galactic baryonic budget.
 Together with a mass of $\approx 6 \times 10^{10}$~\msun~for the Galactic disk (\citealp{McMillan11,Lic15}), we get a total baryonic mass of $\sim 1.1 \times 10^{11}$~\msun, or $\sim 70\%$ of the Galactic baryons expected within \rvir.
 The total CGM mass, inside \rcgm, is $5.5 \times 10^{11}$~\msun.

-The metallicity decreases from $Z'=1.0$ at \rsun, to $0.3$ at \rcgm, with a metallicity scale length of $r_Z=90$~kpc, and is plotted in Figure~\ref{fig:metallicity}.
+The gas phase metallicity in our model decreases from $Z'=1.0$ at \rsun, to $0.3$ at \rcgm, with a metallicity scale length of $r_Z=90$~kpc, and is plotted in Figure~\ref{fig:metallicity}.
 The total mass of metals within \rcgm~is $3.1 \times 10^{8}$~\msun.
 The cumulative metal mass profiles are shown in Figure~\ref{fig:mass} for the spherically enclosed and projected masses (black solid and dashed curves, respectively).
 These can be useful for comparison with mass estimates from measurements of metal ion column densities (see \S\ref{sec_comparison}).